nguyenthanhjt/google-data-analytics-professional-certificate-course/4_Process-Data-from-Dirty-to-Clean/m2_clean-data-for-more-accurte-insights/p2_first-step-toward-clean-data/s2_video_clean-data-from-multiple-sources.md

 - As a final note, programming languages like R are also very useful for cleaning data.
 - You'll learn more about how to use R and other concepts we covered soon.

 ## In this section, the focus is on cleaning data from multiple sources, particularly in the context of organizations merging or combining datasets.
-Here are the key points:
+Here are the key points

 - Introduction to Cleaning Multiple Datasets:
   - Data analysts often deal with the challenge of cleaning data from multiple sources, which is common in scenarios like mergers between organizations.